Frequently Asked Questions:

 The section of the ADA that the Center for Disability Law and Policy handles is Title 1- Employment Discrimination.
 CAP handles Title I and VI of the Rehabilitation Act which focuses on Vocational Rehabilitation and Independent Living Services.

-The Workforce Investment Act is a federal law that deals with employment.
+The Workforce Innovation and Opportunities Act is a federal law that deals with employment.
 The Rehabilitation Act falls under it.

-You can find the closest OVR office by looking in the blue pages of your telephone directory.
-It will be listed under the disability section
+You can find the closest OVR office by looking on the PA department of Labor and Industry website.
+It will be listed under the disability services section.

 Yes, in order to receive vocational rehabilitation services in Pennsylvania under the Vocational Rehabilitation Act of 1973, you must have a “most significant disability”.